ebot7/javascript-sdk/README.md

 ```

-Initialize an ebot7 Bot client
+Initialize an e-bot7 Bot client:

 ```
 const botClient = new Ebot7BotClient(client);

 ```

-Use the Bot client to get the list of bots
+Use the Bot client to get the list of bots:

 ```
 const data = await botClient.findMany();

 ```

-For more examples see the unit test files or consult the swagger documentation which is accessible by issuing:
+For more examples see the unit test files or consult the swagger documentation which is accessible by issuing command:

 ```
 npm run swaggerGen -c ./swaggerConfig.json